lemmabit/rollup-plugin-hypothetical/README.md

 ### options.impliedExtensions
 Set this to an array of file extensions to try appending to imports if an exact match isn't found.
 Defaults to `['.js']`.
 If this is set to `false` or an empty array, file extensions in imports will be treated as mandatory.

+### options.cwd
+When this is set to a directory name, relative file paths will be resolved relative to that directory rather than `process.cwd()`.
+When it's set to `false`, they will be resolved relative to an imaginary directory that cannot be expressed as an absolute path.

 ## License
 MIT